 What are Scrubbers? | Scrubber Definition

-Industrial Scrubbers are crucial pollution control devices that remove the hazardous particles from industrial exhaust gas streams before releasing them into the atmosphere.
+Industrial Scrubbers are crucial pollution control devices that remove hazardous particles from industrial exhaust gas streams before releasing them into the atmosphere.
 Scrubbers are engineered equipment that uses liquid for removing particulate matter, solids, mist, and harmful gases.
 The liquid in its atomized form entrains particles and pollutant gases and effectively cleanout them from the gas flow.
-Industrial Scrubbers can also be used to recover valuable products preventing loss of product.
+Industrial Scrubbers can also be used to recover valuable products preventing loss of products.
 As scrubbers purify gases they are also popularly known as gas scrubbers.

 Along with the capability of handling explosive and flammable gases safely, Industrial Scrubber can also provide cooling.
 Scrubbers for air pollution control devices, suffer from high levels of corrosion and produce slurry waste streams.

 An industrial scrubber system usually incorporates a system fan, recycle pump, instrumentation and controls, mist eliminators, and exhaust stack.
 They can be designed as either vertical or horizontal.
-A scrubber material should be corrosion resistant.
+A scrubber material should be corrosion-resistant.
 The mechanical scrubber design depends on various parameters like:

 - operating process conditions